Bishoy-Samwel/Book_Me_A_Table/README.md

 # React-Rails
-Book-A-Table is a React-Rails appliation that allows users to authenticate, add restaurant and make reservations.
+Book-A-Table is a React-Rails application that allows users to authenticate, add restaurant and make reservations.
 This project was built with React-Rails.

 ## Table of Contents